Bunun people: History

 Bunun in 1900.
 Photograph by Torii Ryūzō.

 Until the coming of the Christian missionaries in the beginning of the 20th century, the Bunun were known to be fierce warriors and headhunters.
-The Bunun were one of the "high-mountain peoples" (along with the Atayal and the Taroko) who traditionally lived in small family units in Taiwan's Central Mountain Range and were hostile to all outsiders, whether they be Chinese immigrants or surrounding aboriginal peoples.
-Whereas most other aborigines were quite sedentary and tended to live in lower areas, the Bunun, along with the Atayal and Taroko were constantly on the move in Taiwan's Central Mountain Range, looking for new hunting grounds and practicing slash-and-burn agriculture.
+The Bunun were one of the "high-mountain peoples" (along with the Atayal and the Taroko) who traditionally lived in small family units in Taiwan's Central Mountain Range and were hostile to all outsiders, whether they be Chinese immigrants or surrounding Indigenous peoples.
+Whereas most other Indigenous peoples were quite sedentary and tended to live in lower areas, the Bunun, along with the Atayal and Taroko were constantly on the move in Taiwan's Central Mountain Range, looking for new hunting grounds and practicing slash-and-burn agriculture.
 Their staple foods were millet, yam, and game.

 Taiwan in 1901, with the Bunun marked as "Vonum Group".

 During the Japanese rule (1895–1945), the Bunun were among the last peoples to be "pacified" by the Japanese government in residence.
-After an initial period of fierce resistance, they were forced to move down from the mountains and concentrated into a number of lowland villages that were spread across the Island.
+After an initial period of fierce resistance, they were forced to move down from the mountains and concentrated into a number of lowland villages that were spread across the island.
 As a result, the family unit became less important and life centred on individual village units.
 The Japanese government restricted hunting practices (mainly to control the use of firearms) and introduced wet rice cultivation.
-The Bunun Aboriginals under Chief Raho Ari (lāhè· āléi) engaged in guerilla warfare against the Japanese for twenty years.
-Raho Ari's revolt was sparked when the Japanese implemented a gun control policy in 1914 against the Aboriginals in which their rifles were impounded in police stations when hunting expeditions were over.
+Under Chief Raho Ari (lāhè· āléi), the Bunun people engaged in guerrilla warfare against Japan for 20 years.
+Raho Ari's revolt was sparked when the Japanese implemented a gun control policy in 1914 against the Bunun people in which their rifles were impounded in police stations when hunting expeditions were over.
 The Dafen Incident began at Dafen when a police platoon was slaughtered by Raho Ari's clan in 1915.
 A settlement holding 266 people called Tamaho was created by Raho Ari and his followers near the source of the Laonong River and attracted more Bunun rebels to their cause.
-Raho Ari and his followers captured bullets and guns and slew Japanese in repeated hit and run raids against Japanese police stations by infiltrating over the Japanese "guardline" of electrified fences and police stations as they pleased.
-Many Bunun were recruited as local policemen and during WWII, the Japanese army had Bunun regiments.
+Raho Ari and his followers captured bullets and guns and slew Japanese in repeated hit-and-run raids against Japanese police stations by infiltrating over the Japanese "guardline" of electrified fences and police stations as they pleased.
+Raho Ari formally ended guerrilla activities against Japan in April 1933.
+Many Bunun were recruited as local policemen, and, during World War II, the Japanese army had Bunun regiments.